-The financial statements have been prepared to report the financial position and results of operations of CAVC.
+The financial statements have been prepared to report the financial position and results of operations of the CAVC.
 The Balance Sheet presents the financial position of the agency.
 The Statement of Net Cost presents the agency's operating results; the Statement of Changes in Net Position displays the changes in the agency's equity accounts.
 The Statement of Budgetary Resources presents the sources, status, and uses of the agency's resources and follows the rules for the Budget of the United States Government.
-The Statement of Custodial Activity presents revenue collections on behalf of other entities and the disposition of collections.

-The statements are a requirement of the Chief Financial Officers Act of 1990 and the Government Management Reform Act of 1994.
-They have been prepared from, and are fully supported by, the books and records of CAVC in accordance with the hierarchy of accounting principles generally accepted in the United States of America, standards issued by the Federal Accounting Standards Advisory Board (FASAB), Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements, as amended, and CAVC accounting policies which are summarized in this note.
-These statements, with the exception of the Statement of Budgetary Resources, are different from financial management reports, which are also prepared pursuant to OMB directives that are used to monitor and control CAVC's use of budgetary resources.
+The statements are a requirement of the Chief Financial Officers Act of 1990, the Government Management Reform Act of 1994 and the Accountability of Tax Dollars Act of 2002.
+They have been prepared from, and are fully supported by, the books and records of the CAVC in accordance with the hierarchy of accounting principles generally accepted in the United States of America, standards issued by the Federal Accounting Standards Advisory Board (FASAB), Office of Management and Budget (OMB) Circular A-136, Financial Reporting Requirements, as amended, and the CAVC's accounting policies which are summarized in this note.
+These statements, with the exception of the Statement of Budgetary Resources, are different from financial management reports, which are also prepared pursuant to OMB directives that are used to monitor and control the CAVC's use of budgetary resources.
 The financial statements and associated notes are presented on a comparative basis.
 Unless specified otherwise, all amounts are presented in dollars.